chizzletaz/BakeAndBinge/README.md

 ## **Existing Features**

-- **Responsiveness** on all viewports, which allow users to use the website on all devices.
+- **Responsiveness** on all viewports, which allows users to use the website on all devices.
 - A **navigation bar**, which allows users to easily navigate the website.
-On devices below 992px, the navbar collapses into a hamburger menu, to reduce the real estate and create a cleaner, calmer look.
+On devices below 992px, the navbar collapses into a hamburger menu, to reduce the real estate and to create a cleaner, calmer look.
 - A **subscription option**, which allows users to subscribe to the newsletter, by entering their email address in the subscribe card.

 - **Recipe cards**, which allow users to see information about a recipe.
 By clicking on the recipe, the user is redirected to the recipe page.
 - **Register functionality**, which allows users to create an account, by filling in the register form.
 - **Login functionality**, which allows users to log in their account, by filling in the login form.
 - **Logout functionality**, which allows users to log out of their account, by clicking the logout button.
-- A **CTA (Call to Action button) button**, which allows users to register to the website (incase they are not logged in).
+- A **CTA (Call to Action button) button**, which allows users to register to the website (incase they don't have an account yet).
-- A **search bar**, which allows users to search recipes, by entering a keyword in the search bar.
+- A **search bar**, which allows users to search recipes, by entering a keyword into the search bar.
 - **Category buttons**, which allow users to filter recipes by category, by clicking on the corresponding button.
 - **Error handler pages**, which handle *'forbidden access'*, *'page not found'* and *'internal server'* errors, by giving users information on the error that has occurred and redirect the user back to the home page.
 - A **collapsible**, which allows users to get more information about a product on the shop page, by clicking on the three dots icon.